GELATIN DESSERT ALOJAS

-"ALOJA-STARKELSEN" offers seven different flavors dry mix gel ready for preparing.
+"ALOJA-STARKELSEN" offers five different flavors dry mix gel ready for preparing.

 When the mixture has turned into a jelly, it is ready to be served.
 You can use this product as a single dessert, create a layered jelly using several colors or decorate cakes or other pastry products (goes well together with no-bake cheesecakes).